hashicorp/nomad/website/source/docs/internals/token.html.md

 If a token is created by another authentication backend, they do not have a parent token.
 However, any tokens created by the `auth/token/create` API have a parent token, namely the token used to make that request.
-By maintaining this parent-child relationship, Vault models token trees.
+By maintaining this parent-child relationship, Nomad models token trees.
 Child tokens can be created with a subset of the parent policies, allowing for dropping of privileges.
 When a token is revoked, the entire sub-tree of tokens is revoked with it.
 This allows clients to safely generate child tokens and then revoke